Skip to content

 Wenlan is built and maintained by Qi-Xuan Lu (GitHub @7xuanlu).
 Background in AI infrastructure, knowledge graphs, and local-first systems.

-The work focuses on memory as a first-class layer for AI tools: hybrid retrieval on libSQL, real git versioning for readable pages, session handoffs, and status artifacts, mandatory provenance on distilled pages, and one daemon serving every MCP-compatible client.
+The work focuses on an LLM wiki agents can build and humans can inspect: hybrid retrieval on libSQL, real git versioning for readable pages, session handoffs and status artifacts, mandatory provenance on distilled pages, and one daemon serving multiple AI tools.

 Project channels: GitHub Issues for bugs and feature requests, SECURITY.md for vulnerabilities, and the Wenlan release notes for changes.